[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 Release Year: 2022 | Platforms: PS 4/5, Xbox One, Xbox Series X|S, Microsoft Windows

 FromSoftware’s Elden Ring is a giant leap ahead of their popular Dark Souls and Bloodborne franchises.
 The game, whose development included contributions from George R.R.
 Martin, is a splendid blend of his unique dark fantasy style of world-building and sword-fighting.
-While on paper this is a Soulslike game, the gameplay and character development arc if anything make it a cut above its spiritual predecessors.
-Besides giving you the freedom to mix in some sorcery in between your parries and slashes, Elden Ring is easily one of the best sword fighting games out there.
+While on paper this is a Soulslike game, the gameplay and character development arc, if anything, make it a cut above its spiritual predecessors.
+Besides giving you the freedom to mix in some sorcery in between your parries and slashes, Elden Ring is easily one of the best sword-fighting games out there.

-2. Sekiro Shadows Die Twice
+2. Sekiro: Shadows Die Twice

 Release Year: 2019 | Platforms: PS 4, Xbox One, Microsoft Windows, Google Stadia

 It is obvious for a list of sword fighting games to have a few Japanese-themed titles, but Sekiro takes these elements to horizons that have never been explored before.
-Set in the Japanese Sengoku period between the 16th and 17th century, Sekiro is a wholesome revenge story of a Shinobi warrior.
+Set in the Japanese Sengoku period between the 16th and 17th centuries, Sekiro is a wholesome revenge story of a Shinobi warrior.
 The unique skill tree and fighting style featured in this game make the incredibly challenging combat mechanic worth mastering.
 Understated steampunk elements with an Asian twist add to the game’s medieval Japanese aesthetic.

-1. Kingdom Come Deliverance
+1. Kingdom Come Deliverance 2